FAQ's about the SST Programs

 Q. What are The SST Ski Trips Abroad?

 Ski travel adventuring started early with the SST when a group was formed and ventured on a bus trip to Sun Peaks back in 2005.
 Since then, we haven't looked back with trips to New Zealand, Chile and Argentina, Italy, Austria, Switzerland and France.
-For 2020, we have a return trip to Japan planned for January and for 2021, we are circling Austria on the map for our 5th adventure to the country known as the heart of modern skiing.
+For 2024, we have a return trip to Japan planned for January and, we are circling Austria on the map for our 7th adventure to the country known as the heart and possibly soul of modern skiing.

 We have loosened the rules as far as age and other typical program affiliation are concerned as the tours have evolved organically to be all about friends and word of mouth experiences so you don't even have to be a member of the SST to join us on an excursion.
 Friends and ski buddies are all welcome!

 Q. What are the SST Tech Camps?

 The SST Tech Camp is a 4 Day program designed to help Green and Blue Level skiers improve their skiing and move to the next level.
-Skiers will be following the student centred teaching system developed by Harald Harb called Primary Movements or PMTS.
+Skiers will be following the student centered teaching system developed by Harald Harb called Primary Movements or PMTS.

 The first day is a Structural Alignment Screen where we look closely at your equipment setup and make sure you are able to balance with it.
 Then, over the following 3 days, you will ski on different demo skis each day as well your own for comparison and learn how to apply tipping, counterbalancing and counteracting to your skiing!